oonap0oo/Numworks-calculator/README.md

 * Critically damped systems ζ = 1
 * Overdamped systems ζ > 1

-The script uses matplotlib for plotting.
+These scripts use matplotlib for plotting.

 ## heron.py